KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 ```
 ### Installing iRODS using a bash script

-If sudo priviledges are owned, an iRODS iCAT server (irods 4.1.3) can be deployed very quickly using a bash script.
+If sudo privileges are owned, an iRODS iCAT server (irods 4.1.3) can be deployed very quickly using a bash script.

 ```bash